zach010/PrimeOptimus/README.md

 Enter number for Prime test: 2^1257787-1 Calculating...
 ```
 The first input was an instantaneous result.
 The second input is a Large Mersenne Prime.
-The code keeps calculating and this way we can have more faith it is Prime.
-(2^1257787-1) is definitly a Prime according to Wolfram Alpha.
+The code keeps calculating.
+This way we can have more faith that certain numbers are Prime without a full rigorous computation.